jlkruguer/neuro140/README.md

 ## Data Processing

-### resize_images.ipynb: This file takes in images from a local directory and converts them to a uniform size (256x256 pixels).
+resize_images.ipynb: This file takes in images from a local directory and converts them to a uniform size (256x256 pixels).

-png_to_jpg.ipynb: This file

-pair_images.ipynb

-enumerate.ipynb
+png_to_jpg.ipynb: This file takes in images from a local directory and converts them from their original image format to the .jpg format.

+pair_images.ipynb: This file takes in two sets of images from a local directory and combines them into one image (512x256 pixels).

+enumerate.ipynb: This file takes in images from a local directory and enumerates their file title in order to be processed in Google Colab appropriately.

+## Data Augmentation

+In order to augment my initial curated custom dataset to have enough data pairs to train a deep learning framework I used the scripts from the following repository: https://github.com/codebox/image_augmentor#examples

-##
+## Building GAN Models